adioshun/gitBook_DeepDrive/paper2017-sruvey-3d-data.md

 ## 4. ADVANCES IN DEEP LEARNING WITH 3D DATA

-연구분야 (5개)
+연구분야

-- 입력으로 사용할 descriptors 추출 : The first category includes methods that extract descriptors from the 3D data and give these as input to the DNN.
+1. 입력으로 사용할 descriptors 추출 : methods that extract descriptors from the 3D data and give these as input to the DNN.
-- 데이터 수집 : The approaches belonging to the second category exploit RGB-D data (i.e., separate color and depth channels) captured from popular low-cost cameras like Microsoft’s Kinect.
+2. 데이터 수집 : The approaches belonging to the second category exploit RGB-D data (i.e., separate color and depth channels) captured from popular low-cost cameras like Microsoft’s Kinect.
-- 아키텍쳐 설계 : Deep architectures designed to have direct access to the 3D data form the third category.
+3. 아키텍쳐 설계 : Deep architectures designed to have direct access to the 3D data form the third category.
-- The fourth category includes methods utilizing one or more 2D projections/views of the 3D object/scene captured from different viewpoints and use them to feed the employed deep model.
+4. The fourth category includes methods utilizing one or more 2D projections/views of the 3D object/scene captured from different viewpoints and use them to feed the employed deep model.
     - DL methods designed for data captured from hyperspectral cameras are included in the last category.

 ### 4.1.
 DL Architectures Exploiting Descriptors Extracted from 3D Data